 4. The mechanisms may be analyzed in terms of the unanimity criterion proposed by Wicksell (1896), extended by Buchanan and Tullock (1962).
-Buchanan and Tullock (1962:64) point out that the expected external costs to each resident of collective decision making reaches zero when the decision requires unanimity.
+Buchanan and Tullock (1962:64) point out that the expected external costs to each resident of collective decision making reach zero when the decision requires unanimity.
 This is because "he will not willingly allow others to impose external costs on him when he can effectively prevent this from happening."
-The mechanism does not impose a unanimity criterion for all decisions, but it does in a sense require unanimity or near unanimity in the context of adherence to a particular territorial unit.44 The reason is that any resident may at any time propose the creation of a new unit, and a resident landowner may decide as a single resident whether a new unit should be created.
+The mechanism does not impose a unanimity criterion for all decisions, but it does in a sense require unanimity or near unanimity in the context of adherence to a particular territorial unit.
+47 48 The reason is that any resident may at any time propose the creation of a new unit, and a resident landowner may decide as a single resident whether a new unit should be created.
 This adherence to a particular unit places definite constraints on the aggregate outcome of all decisions.
 The aggregate outcome must, taken as a whole, confer net benefits on all individuals within that unit.
-Furthermore, these benefits cannot be less than the benefits any other unit is capable of offering to that particular resident, absent decision making and transaction costs, and assuming equivalent other costs.
+Furthermore, these benefits cannot be less than the benefits any other unit is capable of offering to that particular resident, and assuming equivalent other costs.
 The implication, over time is that Pareto optimal solutions are obtained where no resident can be made better off without making somebody else worse off.
+The design is Pareto optimal because those that have other preferences will leave.
+No a priori definition is imposed for "optimum size", which follows as a consequence of the residents' preferences.
+As an example, taxes are decided by the domiciliaries.
+The actual